What We Do

 Co-Founder Eve Pearlman is a veteran journalist and community engagement strategist.
 She has worked with news and social media start-ups, including State, a London-based social media platform connecting people around shared interests, and AOL’s Patch.
 She holds a bachelor’s from Cornell University and a master’s in journalism from Northwestern.

-Co-Founder Jeremy Hay has reported for EdSource, The Santa Rosa Press Democrat, Wired Magazine and The Tenderloin Times, among other publications.
-His work has been recognized by multiple, awards including a George Polk, for a project on globalization on which he was a lead reporter.
-He was a 2015 John S. Knight Fellow at Stanford University.
+Jeremy Hay reported for EdSource, The Santa Rosa Press Democrat, Wired, and The Tenderloin Times, among others, before co-founding Spaceship Media.
+He has been recognized by multiple awards including a George Polk, for a project on globalization on which he was a lead reporter.
+He was a 2015 JSK Journalism Fellow at Stanford University.

 Social Impact Projects